extrabacon/pyspreadsheet/README.md

       * `sheets` - an array of strings containing the name of sheets (available without any iteration)

 * `data(workbook, sheet, rows)` - fires repeatedly as data is being read from the file
-  * `workbook`: the current workbook object
+  * `workbook` - the current workbook object
-  * `sheet`: the current sheet object
+  * `sheet` - the current sheet object
-  * `rows`: the current batch of rows
+  * `rows` - the current batch of rows

 * `error(err)` - fires every time an error is encountered while parsing the file, the process is stopped only if a fatal error is encountered
-  * `err`: the error object
+  * `err` - the error object

 * `close()` - fires only once, after all files and data have been read

 ### Writing a file

-Use the SpreadsheetWriter class to write a new file.
-SpreadsheetWriter can only write new files, it cannot change an existing file.
+Use the `SpreadsheetWriter` class to write a new file.
+It can only write new files, it cannot change an existing file.

+Example:

 ```javascript
 var SpreadsheetWriter = require('pyspreadsheet').SpreadsheetWriter;